skcsteven/cyberLabs/ciscoPacketTracerLabs/static_vs_dynamic_routing.md

 #### 1. Lab Topology:

-- 3 routers (Router1, Router2, Router3).
+- 3 routers (Router1, Router2, Router3) connected in a partial mesh with crossover cables.
 Cisco 2811 is selected with addition WIC card in order to have the required amount of ethernet ports
 - 3 switches, one connected to each router.
 Cisco 2960 is selected
 - 3 PCs, each connected to a switch.